jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 (*{4.929, 5.43, 4.93, 4.93, 5.43, 4.93, 5.43, 5.071, 4.929, 4.929, 4.9281, 5.43, 4.93, 5.43, 4.93, 4.93, 4.93, 5.43, 5.43, 4.929}*)
 ```

 Amazing!
 We get it right 12/20 = 60% (as compared to only 10% reported in Clark et al.) Maybe [GPT-4's dreams of attending medical school](https://doctortanc.substack.com/p/ai-llm-outperforms-physicians-in#:~:text=Key%20Findings,(59.1%25%20vs%2033.6%25).) have not been crushed by the gen chem exam....
-Perhaps also worth noting, is that in their paper, only 32% of Gen Chem students and 38% of Analytical Chemistry students got this correct, even after instruction....so GPT-4 out of the box is doing better than the typical large Midwestern university.
+Perhaps also worth noting, is that in their paper, only 32% of Gen Chem students and 38% of Analytical Chemistry students got this correct, even after instruction....so GPT-4 out of the box is doing better than the typical large Midwestern university student.

 Take a closer look at one of the results that GPT-4 got wrong: